Mathematics - Bachelor of Science

 Mathematics Honours

 The Bachelor of Science (BSc) Mathematics Honours degree program requires students to complete 120 credits of non-duplicative coursework.
-The Mathematics Honours program is comprised of 81 to 84 credits with a minimum of 12 credits at the 400-level.
-Students are required to declare a minor subject as part of the Mathematics Honours requirements.
-Minors are comprised of 18 senior-level credits.
+The Mathematics Honours program is 63 to 84 credits with a minimum of 12 credits at the 400 level.
+Students have the option of completing a minor comprised of 18 senior-level credits.

 For admittance/acceptance into Mathematics Honours, students must present the following:

-3. A minimum of six MATH credits completed at the senior-level
+- A minimum of six MATH credits completed at the senior level

 Students accepted and enrolled in the Mathematics Honours program must maintain a minimum overall GPA of 3.0.
-As well, students must maintain a minimum GPA of 3.3 across all senior-level MATH courses and STAT 265, STAT 266, or STAT 322 (if completed) for each 12 consecutive months following acceptance into the Honours program.
+Also, students must maintain a minimum GPA of 3.3 across all senior-level MATH courses and STAT 265, STAT 266, STAT 312, or STAT 412 (if completed) for each 12 consecutive months following acceptance into the Honours program.
 Failure to maintain a 3.3 Honours GPA will result in the student's program status reverting to a BSc Mathematics Major.

 All BSc degrees require Breadth Requirements.
 Courses can satisfy both the breadth requirements and requirements for Honours, minor(s), or options.